 MEWPs for Managers is aimed at those who plan, supervise or manage work at height with Mobile Elevating Work Platforms (MEWPs).
 Can be completed via eLearning or at an IPAF-approved training centre (one day course).

 Loading, transportation, and unloading of plant machinery are vital logistical activities across many industries including powered access and construction.
-However, analysis of accident data reveals too many people are injured during the process of these activities.
-IPAF’s Safe Loading & Unloading course examines how these accidents occur and critically, how to prevent them to ensure safe and effective best practice.
+However, analysis of accident data reveals this activity is one of the leading causes of accidents and injuries.
+The course examines how these accidents occur and critically, how to prevent them to ensure safe and effective best practice.

-Course Length: One or two days depending on machine category
+Course Length: One to three days depending on category

 Existing PAL Card holders can choose the shorter, Operator Renewal Course, or the PAL+ Advanced Operator Course to renew and upskill at the same time.
 Operators can take the IPAF MEWP Operator Renewal Training Course or the IPAF PAL+ Advanced Operator Training Course.